 Indian Ocean Trepang (IOT) is an innovative sea cucumber farming operation in Madagascar.
 Next to its own farming sites, it has a substantial program for local smallholders to function as outgrowers, in collaboration with local NGOs.

 Today, sea cucumber vitality is critical in the Indo-Pacific region, where local fishermen harvest them to meet rising global demand.
-But, due to the long-standing exploitation of 70+ sea cucumber species, tropical regions are seeing alarming extinctions of their respective local sea cucumber species.
+But, due to the long-standing exploitation of 70+ sea cucumber species, tropical regions are observing an alarming decline of their respective local sea cucumber species.

-Scaling Indian Ocean Trepang’s sustainable production method across the Indian Ocean Region creates a steady and significant source of income for local communities, reduce pressure on wild fisheries, reinstate equilibrium across the lagoon eco-system and replenish natural stocks of endangered, depleted sea cucumber species.
+Scaling Indian Ocean Trepang’s sustainable production method across the Indian Ocean Region creates a steady and significant source of income for local communities, reduces pressure on wild fisheries, reinstates equilibrium across the lagoon eco-system and replenishes natural stocks of endangered, depleted sea cucumber species.